open-education-hub/web-security/exotic-attacks/activities/handy-tool/README.md

 You need to close it and open a simple netcat connection to your internal port before you access the backdoor:

 `nc -nlvk 1234`

+Now access `/backdoor.php` in the browser and you should have a shell in the `nc` terminal.

+Find the flag file and perform a `cat` on it; it should be in `home/ctf/`: `cat /home/ctf/flag.txt`.

+Exploit in `../sol/solution.sh`.